Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-18.md

 13. Which of the following is an AWS database service?
     - A. Amazon Redshift
-    - B. Amazon Elastic Block Store (Amazon EBS)
+    - B. Amazon Elastic Block Store (Amazon EBS) [Storage service for EC2 instances]
     - C. Amazon S3 Glacier
+      [Archival storage service for long-term backups, not a database.]
     - D. AWS Snowball

     <details markdown=1><summary markdown="span">Answer</summary>